 But, I recommend the official Sony USB travel charger and battery bundle – the Sony ACCTRDCX Travel Charger Kit.
 This bundle gives you a compact USB charger, and 1 original Sony NP-BX1 battery.

 Although you can charge the battery in-camera, it’s always handy to have an external charger around.
 This way, you can have one battery charging, and you can still keep shooting.
-(A brand new Sony RX100 M7 does not come with a dedicated charger in the box).

 >>> Check the price of the Sony USB travel charger with extra battery on Amazon.